 - Take care to select an appropriate exercise routine.
 Level of intensity is important and should take into consideration factors such as current level of fitness, age, current level of joint and muscle function, comfort etc.

 - Diet is based on a number of factors and should be managed with the assistance of a registered dietician or physician.

 - Maintaining a health body weight is important.
 Being overweight or obese may increase both the pressure on the bottom surface of your foot and the force transmitted through your joints.

 - Footwear selection is important to consider.
 Proper fitting shoes are vital in the prevention of foot pain.
 Width, length, depth, level of support, and cushion are all factors to consider.
 Consult your pedorthist for more information on the best footwear for Rheumatoid Arthritis.

 - Foot orthotics can play a pivotal role in the prevention of foot discomfort.
-With appropriate support and cushion for the arches of your feet, research has shown custom foot orthoses are effective at limiting the occurrence and reducing the severity of foot pain.
+With appropriate support and cushion for the arches of your feet, research has shown custom orthotics & orthotic insoles are effective at limiting the occurrence and reducing the severity of foot pain.

 - Modifying or limiting activities that cause discomfort can be an effective way to reduce symptoms.
 Riding a bike or roller blading instead of running, swimming instead of high impact exercise, and using assistive devices can limit discomfort and optimize ability.

 Staying active with joint pain